 The team surveyed 2,000 respondents and found that 62 percent of participants enjoy the taste of food and drinks more when dining with friends than when alone.

 According to Professor Spence, there is an “inseparable connection between social and emotional cues and the experience of eating and drinking wine.”
-This aligns with the so-called “social facilitation effect,” a well-known theory in gastrophysics.
+This aligns with the “social facilitation effect,” a well-known idea in gastrophysics.
 He noted that we tend to enjoy food and drink more in the company of people we like.

 “The taste and enjoyment of a particular wine can change depending on the context and environment,” Professor Spence concluded.
 He explained that during vacations, we are generally happy and relaxed, which affects our perception of flavors.
 The social situations we find ourselves in are linked to how we perceive taste.
 When it comes to enjoyment, “it stems from better social interactions and automatically boosts our mood.”
 This means our ability to assess flavors is entirely different.